 Florence.
 Madrid.
 London.
 Santiago.
 Strasbourg.
 Central Europe.
 Sydney.
 Copenhagen.
 Prague.
 Barcelona.
 Tel Aviv.
 Delhi.
-And so much more.
+And so many more.

 Can’t wait to get away?

 Meet with a study abroad advisor

 If you’re interested in learning about a specific program, schedule an in-person or virtual advising appointment with an International Program Advisor to receive more details.

-If you’re not sure where or when to go, or what steps to take first, stop by SyracuseAbroad@Bird Monday (Bird Library 002), Monday, Wednesday-Friday from 11am-5pm and Tuesdays from 11am-7pm to meet with a general advisor.
-They’ll guide you through our program options and help you narrow down what programs might be best for you personally and academically.
+If you’re not sure where or when to go, or what steps to take first, schedule a virtual general advising or peer advising appointment.
+These sessions will guide you through our program options and help narrow down what programs might be best for you personally and academically.
 Plus, join program drop-in sessions to learn more about specific programs: Mondays 11am-12pm and Thursdays 3-4pm.